 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission to help keep my blog up and running, but it won't cost you a penny more).
 For more information, please read my disclosure policy.

-After a flea outbreak a few years ago, I was doing laundry every day.
-Because of the amount of laundry being done and soap being used, I wanted to save some money.
+Because I was doing laundry daily, I wanted to save money on the amount of laundry detergent I was using.
 I found a recipe for dry laundry detergent, and it looked simple enough so I figured I would try it.
 And I am so glad I did.
-This laundry detergent saved our budget.
+This laundry detergent saved us so much money!
 The first batch we made cost us 50 bucks (10 of it being the container it is stored in) and lasted for 10 months!!

 Another reason DIY laundry detergent is so easy to make is that all the ingredients are readily available.
 Amazon even has a laundry soap starter kit.
 Click here to see what it includes!
 I use the subscribe and save option on my Amazon Prime to get the remaining ingredients.
 It’s so handy!